 There are a number of factsheets on our website which will be updated as the Project progresses and any additional questions can be emailed via our website.
-Our community and stakeholder team is also available to present to interested business and community groups, please contact us via our website or phone 1800 810 680.
+Our community and stakeholder team is also available to present to interested business and community groups, please contact us via our website.

 NEED FOR THE PROJECT